FlyingFathead/TelegramBot-OpenAI-API/README.md

 - v0.06 - API system message fixed
 - v0.05 - retry, max retries, retry delay
 - v0.04 - chat history trimming

+# Contribute
+- All contributions appreciated!
+Feel free to also post any bugs and other issues on the repo's "Issues" page.

 # About
 - Written by [FlyingFathead](https://github.com/FlyingFathead/)